-- A body that carries too much weight undergoes shifts in hormone levels.
+- A body that carries too much weight can lead to insulin resistance.
 When this happens, darkened, velvety patches called acanthosis nigricans can form, especially in areas where skin folds and overlaps like the knees, elbows, groin, armpits, and neck.
 Patches may appear grey, brown, or black.
 Weight loss can improve the appearance of acanthosis nigricans.
-Treatment with over-the-counter (OTC) lotions and creams may help.
-Look for products containing alpha-hydroxy acids, salicylic acid, and urea.

 - Folds and creases in the skin may also trap moisture, which can allow spots on your body to become breeding grounds for bacteria, yeast, and fungi.
 Rashes like intertrigo or jock itch can result, with redness and breaks in the skin that can ooze, become itchy, or make a person more prone to yeast infection.
 Areas of intertrigo should be kept dry and aired out by using absorbent powders and wearing cotton or fabric that is absorbent.
 Treat and cleanse these areas very gently to avoid further inflammation.
-Antifungal creams should be applied with hydrocortisone cream to reduce redness and irritation.
+Antifungal creams should be used, following your doctor's directions.

 - When weight is rapidly gained or lost, stretch marks may arise on the skin's surface.
 Stretch marks start out pink then gradually become red, then purple.
 Over time they can become lighter and almost disappear.
 Itchiness may accompany new stretch marks, as well as a wrinkled or crepe-papery surface.
 Skin can be treated with tretinoin cream, or through resurfacing procedures like laser treatment or chemical peels.